hlucey/third-party/metering.md

 #### Standard Add
 {: #standard-add}

-Calculate the usages for the entire month.
+The following table provides information about how to calculate the usages for the entire month.

 Formula: ADD(usages)